CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

 ### Dollars Per Hour

-Let's see what the data has to say...
+Let's take another look at this chart.

 <DollarsPerHour />

-The first thing is that you'll see a slow upward trend.
+Notice that there is a slow upward trend.
 This can be explained by me learning more tips and tricks to save gas and be more efficient at the job.
 I max out sometime mid-April where I remain steadily around the $30 - $35 range I mentioned before.

-The second thing that I'm noticing is exactly how shafted I'm getting with respect to gas expenses here...
+The second thing that I'm noticing is exactly how shafted I'm getting with respect to gas expense...

 ### Dollars Per Month